 Did John Ritter die on set?

+From 1992 to 1995, he costarred with Markie Post in the romantic dramedy Hearts Afire.
 Sadly, one of Ritter’s biggest roles would be his absolute last.
 While on set for the comedy 8 Simple Rules, Ritter began to feel ill.
 He complained of chest pain and went to the hospital soon after.
 That soon became the least of his worries as he also began vomiting and sweating extensively.
 Sadly, despite intense treatment, Ritter died of an aortic dissection on September 11, 2003.
 He was only 54 but he’d cemented a legacy that left everyone who knew him stunned, shaken, and grieving.
 But they also knew gratitude for his impact on the world of comedy and entertainment for decades.